Advanced Data

 Data Orchestration#

 Data orchestration is the automation of data-driven processes from end-to-end, including preparing data, making decisions based on that data, and taking actions based on those decisions.
 Think of a data pipeline in which you extract data (perhaps from files), transform it somehow, and load it into where you want to put it (downstream in your research process, or perhaps into an app).
+Sometimes these processes are called ETL, for extract, transform, and load.
+Some of their benefits include reproducibility, and being able to run tasks on a schedule—whether you are at your computer or not, and (if you’re using them in the cloud), whether your computer is even on or not!
+They are dreamboats for automation.

-Going into details of data orchestration is outside of the scope of this book, so we won’t be seeing a practical example, but we think it’s important enough to mention it and to point you to more resources.
+Going into further details of data orchestration is outside of the scope of this book, so we won’t be seeing a practical example, but we think it’s important enough to mention it and to point you to more resources.

-There are some truly amazing tools out there to help you do this on a production scale.
-Perhaps the best known and most suited for production are AirBnB’s Airflow and Spotify’s Luigi.
-Airflow in particular is widely used in the tech industry, and doesn’t just schedule data processes in Python: it can run processes in pretty much whatever you like.
+Of the 1st generation, by far the best known and most suited for production is Apache’s (original AirBnB’s) Airflow.
+There’s a less mature 1st generation tool from Spotify called Luigi too, but Airflow is widely used in the tech industry, and doesn’t just schedule data processes in Python: it can run processes in pretty much whatever you like.
 Both of these tools try to solve the ‘plumbing’ associated with long-running batch processes on data: chaining tasks, automating them, dealing with failures, and scheduling.
 Both Luigi and Airflow have fancy interfaces to show you what’s going on with your tasks.